Crypt00o/GDSC-Backend/Sessions-Topics/GDSC_Session2.md

 ---
 <br><br>

-## What is meaning by Compiled language and Interpreted Language ?
+## Compiled language Vs Interpreted Language

 #### Compiled Languages
 - Compiled languages are converted directly into machine code that the processor can execute.
 As a result, they tend to be faster and more efficient to execute than interpreted languages.
 They also give the developer more control over hardware aspects, like memory management and CPU usage.